SovereignCloudStack/gx-credential-generator/README.md

 python3 -m generator.cli csp --config=my-config.yaml
 ```

-You can prevent to prompt Gaia-X terms and conditions using option `--auto-sign`.
+You can avoid interactive prompt for Gaia-X terms and conditions agreement using the option `--auto-sign`.
 This implies you agree to them:

 ```commandline
 python3 -m generator.cli csp --auto-sign